Abraomukas/Abraomukas/README.md

 <details>
   <summary>Right now</summary>

+- Looking for a software development job as a full stack engineer

 - Building a full stack solution to help gamers decide what to play next - <a  href="#">What2Play</a>

 </details>